chdharm/address-book/README.md

 Todos:

-0. Input Validation using form or serializer.
+1. Input Validation using form or serializer.
-1. Better error handling.
-Add created and updated date for every models.
+2. Add created and updated date for every models.
-2. Support pagination.
 3. Better db indexes when this is scaling.
 4. Dockerizing the project.
 5. Add unit and integration test cases.